-Hold the top cover above the K3 and plug the speaker wire into P25 on the KIO3 board at the left rear of the K3 as shown in Figure 15.
+Hold the top cover above the K3, route the speaker wire under the stiffener bar and plug it into P25 on the KIO3 board at the left rear of the K3 as shown in Figure 17.

-Figure 15.
+Figure 17.
 Connecting Speaker Cable.